dudung/legox/README.md

-# legox
+# sego
-learning go with examples
+simple examples of go